How central are we?

 Haines City Economic Development Council was established in 2002 and is a 501c6 public / private not-for-profit organization.
 It is the purpose of the EDC to assist business and industry in opening, moving to, or expanding in our area.
 We build relationships that will create opportunity and jobs for Haines City.

-We seek investment from a variety of sectors, including industry, education, finance, agriculture, investment, government, and public interest groups.
+Our investors are from a variety of sectors, including industry, education, finance, agriculture, investment, government, and public interest groups.

 Those sectors are represented in our membership and seek to bring growth to Haines City.
 We are united by a sustainability practice via economy, environment and equity.
 We have been successful and look forward to helping your company grow.

 We have available land suitable for industrial and commercial growth and we are available to assist your company in your move to Haines City.